mythril-forge/vanilla-spells/spells/cantrips/dancing-lights.md

 Range: 120 feet

-Tags: verbal, somatic, material, concentration, ritual, royalty
+Tags: verbal, somatic, material, concentration

 Material Components: a bit of phosphorus or wychwood, or a glowworm